antoviaque/stack-overflow-command-line/README.md

 Stack Overflow - Command Line Tool
 ==================================

 Allows to query Stack Overflow's questions & answers from the command line.
-It can either be used in "online" mode, where the Stack OVerflow API is queried, or offline, by downloading the latest dump released by Stack Overflow.
+It can either be used in "online" mode, where the StackOverflow API is queried, or offline, by downloading the latest dump released by StackOverflow.

 Install
 =======

     $ sudo gem install stackoverflow

-To download the data for offline mode (be patient, several GB to get!):
+If you plan on using the offline mode, download the data (be patient, several GB to get!):

     $ so --update